CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_port_group_aggregation_def.html.markdown

 # Data Source: intersight_capability_port_group_aggregation_def
 FEX/IOCARD module port group aggregation capabilities.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_capability_port_group_aggregation_def.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `aggregation_cap`:(string) Aggregation capability for port group.
 * `hw40_g_port_group_cap`:(bool) Indicates support for 40G port group capability.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) An unique identifer for a capability descriptor.
 * `pgtype`:(string) The type of port group for which this capability is defined.